Your Guide to Pre- and Post-Workout Supplements

-If you've ever dipped a toe into the vast world of sports supplements, you know that there a ton to choose from.
-And while supplementation is absolutely a useful tool that can help you meet your nutritional, performance, and aesthetic goals, it's not always super clear which supplements are legit and which ones are a waste of time.
-(Like those gummy vitamins that are supposed to help your hair grow...)
+If you've ever dipped a toe into the vast world of workout supplements, you know that there a ton to choose from.
+And while supplementation is absolutely a useful tool that can help you meet your nutritional, performance, and aesthetic goals (especially if, say, you're prepping for a bodybuilding competition), it's not always super clear which supplements are worth it (and safe) and which ones are a waste of time.

 "Supplements aren't regulated by the FDA, meaning there isn't required third-party testing for safety," says Amy Goodson, R.D., a board-certified specialist in sports dietetics.
 That means doing some research on your own ahead of time and/or going directly to a dietitian or doctor for specific brand recommendations is essential.
+It's especially important to screen the hype now that social media makes trendy bodybuilding supplements, hair growth gummies, "skinny" teas, and other magic concoctions seem alluring and legit.
 Goodson suggests looking for supplements that have been marked as NSF Certified for Sport or Informed Choice.
 Still, this doesn't mean its intended effects are totally research-backed.

-We asked sports nutrition experts for a full rundown on the most popular sports supplements, what they're supposed to do, and whether or not they're the real deal.
+We asked sports nutrition experts for a full rundown on the most popular bodybuilding and workout supplements, what they're supposed to do, and whether or not they're the real deal.
 Here's what they had to say.

 What it's for: Muscle growth

-The claim: Probably the most common workout supplement, protein powder is pretty much everywhere these days.
+The claim: Probably the most common workout supplement and bodybuilding supplement, protein powder is pretty much everywhere these days.
 An adequate protein intake helps build, repair, and maintain muscle, according to Ryan Maciel, R.D.N., C.S.C.S.

 And though it's normally recommended that you down a protein shake ASAP after exercise, recent research suggests that hitting your recommended protein intake over the course of the entire day is what matters most.
 That means you can incorporate protein powder into your day at any time to meet your protein needs for the day and still reap the benefits.
 (Related: The Best Protein Powders for Women, According to Nutritionists)